Preventing aging and age-related degenerative diseases by balancing methylation

 In addition to diet, lifestyle interventions such as physical activity, caloric restriction, and high antioxidant intake may counteract DNA methylation changes contributing to aging.

 Another safe approach would be via an intervention to spare and thereby make available SAMe to donate enough methyl groups, e.g., by adding phosphatidylcholine.

 Methylation is a complex process influenced by multifactorial internal and external factors that require an in-depth and encompassing holistic assessment.
 Simply by adding methylation nutrients, cofactors and donors will not necessarily positively drive methylation as expected and may actually undergo hypermethylation, for example.
 The ultimate goal is to achieve balanced methylation which is attainable by going back to basics: via the use of methylation supporting diet and lifestyle interventions.
-And indeed epigenetic clock analysis on diet and lifestyle factors has proven that our lifestyle influences our epigenetic age.

 DR. SLy Nedic: PEER-REVIEW on Methylation and aging